jamtur01/puppetlabs-cloudfoundry/README.markdown

 This is the Puppet Labs CloudFoundry module.

-It installs CloudFoundry on a host including all required packages and dependencies.
+It installs CloudFoundry VCAP on a host including all required packages and dependencies.

 The installation may be lengthly given several components (NodeJS particularly) of the module require compilation.